 If you are playing regular vinyl, notice that the Virtual Deck behaves strangely as Scratch Live attempts to decode the incoming signal.
 This will not cause any problems, but you may find it distracting.
-You can unload the currently loaded track using the eject button next to each Virtual Deck.
+You can unload the currently loaded track using the Virtual Deck eject buttons.